-Services that are covered for you these services Ī Dental Services \$0 copayment Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) Prophylaxis (cleanings) (Two procedures per calendar year) Bitewing x-rays (One set per calendar year) Panoramic x-ray film(s) (One procedure every three years) Amalgam (silver) or resin-based composite (white) fillings (Two procedures per calendar year) Non-surgical or surgical extractions (pulling teeth) (Two procedures per calendar year) Complete dentures (upper and lower) (One upper complete and one lower complete denture every five years, including routine post-delivery care) or Partial dentures (upper and lower) (One upper and/or one lower partial denture every five years, including routine post-delivery care) Necessary anesthesia with covered service

-You must visit a participating dental network provider to receive dental benefits.
+Services that are covered for you What you must pay when you get these services Dental Services \$0 copayment Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) Prophylaxis (cleanings) (Two procedures per calendar year) Scaling and root planing (deep cleaning) (One procedure per calendar year, per quadrant) Bitewing x-rays (One set per calendar year) Panoramic x-ray film(s) (One procedure per calendar year) Amalgam (silver) or resin-based composite (white) fillings (Two procedures per calendar year) Non-surgical or surgical extractions (pulling teeth) (Three procedures per calendar year) • Complete dentures (upper and lower) (One upper complete and/or one lower complete denture every five years, including routine post-delivery care) Denture reline (One procedure per calendar year) Necessary anesthesia with covered service You must visit a participating dental network provider to receive dental benefits.
 A list of codes for services covered under this plan is included in the annual member package mailed to you before January 1st each year.
 Please refer to the Provider Directory for the names and locations of participating providers in your area or call Member Services at the number on the back of this booklet.

-Mandatory Supplemental Hearing Benefit HER904
+Mandatory Supplemental Vision Benefit VIS840